Bonus Horror Of The Month: The Boy At No. 9 Whitlock

 You can follow L. Stephenson on Instagram @l._stephenson

-We kick off today's episode with some stupid updates.
-After that, we discuss some notable books written masterfully in unique perspectives, such as the 2nd person.
-You can follow us on Instagram, Twitter, and Facebook @dpwpodcast You can check out Caleb's work at http://www.calebjamesk.com.
+We begin today's episode with a terrible review of Gravity's Rainbow, followed by our current reads.
+After that, we read and discuss the top 100 books according to the readers of The Guardian.
+You can follow us on Instagram, Facebook, and Twitter @dpwpodcast You can check out Caleb's work at http://www.calebjamesk.com.

 Leave a comment